Prettier Than a Postcard

 Keep walking, and you can wind your way up and down the streets of the historic district.
 Circle back toward downtown and you can sit for a while in Town Park on a bench, in the gazebo overlooking the town, on a swing, or even at a picnic table.
 Writing space comes with free Wi-Fi, courtesy of the town.

-One of my favorite places to write has been Perk Avenue, which is transitioning into the new location for Madison Produce Company.
-It’s the perfect location to sit and people-watch — and to get a feel for the town.
-After lunch there or at another restaurant in town, stop by Antique Sweets for a chocolate fix and visit the Madison Artists Guild to browse through the work of local artists and authors.
+One of my favorite places to write was Perk Avenue, which is now the location for Madison Produce Company.
+It’s the perfect place to sit and people-watch — and to get a feel for the town.
+After lunch there or at another restaurant in town, stop by Scoops for a chocolate fix and visit the Madison Artists Guild to browse through the work of local artists and authors.